chime-experiment/coco/README.md

 A Config Controller

 > In colloquial Spanish and Portuguese, *coco* means head or mind.
-> The fruit was apparently named by sailors who were reminded of a bogeyman called *coco* by the three holes in the shell. *coco* comes to get or eat misbehaving children.
+> The coconut fruit was apparently named by sailors who were reminded of a bogeyman called *coco* by the three holes in the shell. *coco* comes to get or eat misbehaving children.

 ## Overview
 *coco* keeps a number of hosts organized in groups.